What is FU Money and How Do I Get Some?

 The final step in gaining FU money is increasing your income.
 You can achieve this by producing multiple income streams or moving up the career ladder.

 Starting a side hustle is the best way to create multiple income streams.
 If you don’t know where to start with that, check out this fantastic course – Launch Your Side Hustle.
 It’s comprehensive and filled with everything you need to know about making money.
-If that doesn’t convince you, check out the review, or you can grab your spot here.
+If that doesn’t convince you, check out the review.

 Making a Financial Plan

-The truth is that although these steps are the same for everyone and pretty straightforward, your individual financial situation is unique and probably a bit complicated.
+Although these steps are the same for everyone and pretty straightforward, your personal financial situation is unique and probably a bit complicated.

-To achieve your financial goals, whether getting FU money, retiring early or just some type of financial security, you need to make a financial plan.
-Your plan needs to consider many things, and everyone has different answers to these things.
+To achieve your financial goals, whether getting FU money, retiring early, or just some type of financial security, you need to make a financial plan.
+Your plan must consider many things, and everyone has different answers to the essential questions.

 Check out our video on making a financial plan for tips to get you started, and download our free mindmap to financial freedom, which will help you develop your plan!